DavidVeld/CarboLifeCalc/README.md

 9. Reinforcement can be written into existing groups, in the material or as seperate elements

 Updates as per build 24.02.2021
-1.Bugs in material editor
+1. Bugs in material editor
-2.Allowance to mix a material into another, for reinforcement or steel fixings in timber
+2. Allowance to mix a material into another, for reinforcement or steel fixings in timber
-4.HTML Report exporter updated
+4. HTML Report exporter updated
-5.Export the entire project into excel
+5. Export the entire project into excel
-6.Load materials from an on-line database, use material editor to save and sync to template & share online.
+6. Load materials from an on-line database, use material editor to save and sync to template & share online.

 Updates as per build 19.02.2021
 1. Improved sync, including online sync options